 Advance public health and public health leadership for a healthier nation.

 Foundation By-Laws (Updated March 2010)

-The PHS Commissioned Officers Foundation approved the 2009-2014 strategic plan in 2010.
-The plan builds on the Foundation’s achievements during its formative years and lays out a vision for the future along with specific and measureable goals and objectives to attain that vision.
+The PHS Commissioned Officers Foundation approved the 2014-2018 strategic plan in 2013.
+The plan builds on the Foundation’s achievements during its formative years and lays out a vision for the future along with specific and measurable goals and objectives to attain that vision.